tecnico-sec/Project-Overview-2022_1/README.md

   Identify the security properties to ensure.
   _What keys will exist and how will they be distributed?_
 3. Considered technologies
-  Choose programming platform(s) for implementation.
-  Identify languages, libraries, tools, etc.
+  Succinctly describe the technologies that are being considered, e.g., programming languages, frameworks, libraries, tools, etc.
-  These choices are not final.
 4. Plan
   4.1.
 Milestones
   Describe _basic_, _intermediate_ and _advanced_ versions of the work and when are they expected to be achieved.